koding/kdlearn/guides/getting-started/workspaces/index.md

 # Workspaces

-In this guide we'll go over what [Koding][koding] Workspaces are, and how to manage them.
+In this guide we'll go over what Koding Workspaces are, and how to manage them.
 Lets get started!

 ## What are they?